-22.58.027 Cottage housing.
+15 22.58.027 Cottage housing.

-(a) Purpose and Intent.
-The provisions of this section are available as alternatives to the development of typical detached single-family homes.
-In the event of a conflict between the standards in this section and other standards in this title, the standards in this section shall control.
-These standards are intended to address the changing composition of households and the need for smaller, more diverse, and, often, more affordable housing choices.
-Providing for a variety of housing types also encourages innovation and diversity in housing design and site development, while ensuring compatibility with surrounding single-family residential development.
-These provisions support the growth management goal of more efficient use of urban residential land.

-- 11 (b) Housing Types Defined.
-The following definitions apply to the housing types allowed through the provisions in this section: - 13 (1) "Cottage" means a detached, single-family dwelling unit containing 1,500 square feet or less of gross floor area. - (2) "Carriage unit" means a single-family dwelling unit, not to exceed 800 square feet in gross floor area, located above a garage structure in a cottage housing development. - (3) "Two-/three-unit home" means a structure containing two dwelling units or three dwelling units, not exceeding 1,000 square feet per unit on average, designed to look like a detached single-family home. - 19 (c) Applicable Use Zones.
-Cottages, carriage units and two-/three-unit homes as described in this section may be located in the R-4, R-4-C, R-6, GC and MUN zones. - 21 (d) Parameters for Cottages, Carriage Units and Two-/Three-Unit Homes. - 22 (1) Cottage.
+- 16 (a) Purpose and Intent.
+The provisions of this section are available as alternatives to the development of typical - detached single-family homes.
+In the event of a conflict between the standards in this section and other standards in - this title, the standards in this section shall control.
+These standards are intended to address the changing - composition of households and the need for smaller, more diverse, and, often, more affordable housing choices. - 20 Providing for a variety of housing types also encourages innovation and diversity in housing design and site - development, while ensuring compatibility with surrounding single-family residential development.
+These - 22 provisions support the growth management goal of more efficient use of urban residential land. - 23 (b) Housing Types Defined.
+The following definitions apply to the housing types allowed through the provisions in this section: - 25 (1) "Cottage" means a detached, single-family dwelling unit containing 1,500 square feet or less of gross floor area. - (2) "Carriage unit" means a single-family dwelling unit, not to exceed 800 square feet in gross floor area, located above a garage structure in a cottage housing development. - (3) "Two-/three-unit home" means a structure containing two dwelling units or three dwelling units, not exceeding 1,000 square feet per unit on average, designed to look like a detached single-family home. - 31 (c) Applicable Use Zones.
+Cottages, carriage units and two-/three-unit homes as described in this section may be located in the R-4, R-4-C, R-6, GC and MUN zones. - (1) When two units of cottage housing, carriage units, and two-unit homes are proposed in a middle housing context, the underlying development standards applicable to permitted uses within that zone apply.
+The development standards contained within this section are applicable when between 3 and 24 units are proposed per the development size indicated in the table in the following section. - 37 (d) Parameters for Cottages, Carriage Units and Two-/Three-Unit Homes. - 38 (1) Cottage.